 3. Scale Score: The Individual Student Report indicates the scale score for the student.
-The EOCT scores are reported on a scale that can range from 200 to 750 for all GPS and/or CCGPS-based tests, but the maximum scale score for Ninth Grade Literature & Composition and American Literature & Composition is 600.
+The EOCT scores are reported on a scale that can range from 200 to 750 for all EOCT, but the maximum scale score for Ninth Grade Literature & Composition and American Literature & Composition is 600.